evtaylor/functional-lit-element/README.md

 customElements.define('themed-list', ThemedListComponent);
 ```
 In the example above the `Themer` component has also provided a function to toggle the theme as part of the ThemeContext's data.
 This allows the child component `ThemedList` to toggle the theme.

+## Examples
+1. Check out the repo
+2. Run `npm run build:examples`
+3. Open any one of the 4 examples in your browser:
+    1. `examples/click-counter/index.html`
+    1. `examples/countdown/index.html`
+    1. `examples/todo-list/index.html`
+    1. `examples/themer/index.html`